Leuchtfeuer/mautic-CompanyPoints-bundle/README.md

 `php bin/console mautic:assets:generate`

 ## Known Issues
-* Console command only works ever second time
 * Misplaced "edit" icons for Trigger events (this is a Mautic issue, cannot be fixed here)
-* Error message when installing the plugin ( Mautic core was changed exactly in the place where the plugin extends it )

 ## Future Ideas
-* Additional Triggered Event `Send Email To User`
 * Choice of aggregation algorithms (including time)
-* Additional Triggered Events like `Send Print Mailing` and `Modify Company Segments`
+* Additional Triggered Actions like `Modify Company Segments`
 * Support for Point Groups
+* Adding Company Points as a Triggered Action (would only make sense for non-point based Trigger types)

 ## Credits
 * @lenonleite